nicolaspls/mashup-background-generator/README.md

 ## Mashup Background Generator

 **Mashup Background Generator** can be used to generate in-game generated backgrounds such as mashup.
+You need to understand the basic of beats system before you can use this.

 ### Prerequisites